 Turkish media on Tuesday ran a "selfie video" of a man they say is the gunman who killed 39 people, most of them foreigners, at an Istanbul nightclub.

-- Istanbul attack: ISIS claims New Year's Eve nightclub shooting
+- Istanbul Attack: ISIS Claims New Year's Shooting

 The video broadcast on Turkish television shows the alleged gunman filming himself with a cellphone at Istanbul's Taksim square.
 It wasn't immediately clear if it was filmed before or after the New Year's massacre at the Reina nightclub.